One Kilogram of Motivation, Please!

 However, the habits they already have and the way they choose to cope with events and relationships in their life, do not sustain them well in replenishing their energy reservoir.

-Most of my clients know that once they go out of that red zone of energy depletion, they immediately retrieve their zest for life, they have access to new ideas, they can see the bigger picture and take courageous decisions.
+Most of my clients know that once they go out of that red zone of energy depletion, they immediately retrieve their zest for life, they have access to new ideas, they can see the bigger picture and make courageous decisions.

-• Do you also feel you would benefit from a plug-in period?
+- Do you also feel you would benefit from a plug-in period?

 Start with some vitamins and listen to what your doctor has to say.
-You really would not like to get to the point where the doctor’s news to a regular check-up would shock you.
+You really would not like to get to the point where the doctor’s news about a regular check-up would shock you.

-• Find an accountability circle for upgrading your habits.
+- Find an accountability circle for upgrading your habits.
 And start working on yourself.

-• Establish with clarity what makes it important to you NOW to have this energy.
+- Establish with clarity what makes it important to you NOW to have this energy.

-• What small shifts can you introduce in your life that would ensure your energy reservoir gets filled-up ?
+- What small shifts can you introduce in your life that would ensure your energy reservoir gets filled up?

 Be aware that living without clarity, in resistance (even dedicated to the most admirable personal objectives), disconnected from sources of inspiration or from your meaning and purpose, would just eat up the energy you still have.